dambus/npi-3/docs/admin-workflow.md

 - `/admin/projects/new` and `/admin/projects/:projectId` provide create/edit forms with hero + gallery management.
 - Media uploads target the `project_media` bucket using the convention `projects/{INTERNAL_CODE}/{slug}/filename.ext`.
 - Public pages (`/projects`, `/projects/:slug`, homepage teaser) fall back to the legacy JSON catalogue when Supabase is unavailable, so the site still renders while credentials are being provisioned.
+- `/projects/browse` exposes a catalogue-first view with live search, filters and card/table toggles; it relies on the same Supabase dataset as the marketing pages.

 Environment Requirements
 ------------------------